Answers to frequently asked questions can be found on this page. If you cannot find the answer you require, please contact the Programme Support Team

 When should I apply for OOP?

-Ideally, OOP applications should be received six months before the date you wish this to start.
+OOP applications must be submitted to Programme Support six months before the date you wish this to start.
 This gives the school time to manage your vacancy within the rotation to ensure each site has sufficient cover.
 You are encouraged to discuss your intensions with your TPD before applying for the experience/training/research opportunity to give them as much notice as possible, the formal application form for OOP would then be completed as soon as possible upon securing the role.

 If you are applying for OOPT/OOPR and wish for some of the time to count towards your training, the Programme Support team are required to submit your application to the GMC for approval before the OOP starts.
 Applications cannot be retrospectively approved therefore late OOP applications can result in time not being counted.

-We understand that unforeseen situations arise whereby trainees need to request a career break (OOPC) without being able to provide six months notice.
+We understand that in some cases unforeseen situations arise whereby trainees need to request a career break (OOPC) without being able to provide six months notice.
 As soon as you are aware that you require time away from programme for this reason, please discuss this with your TPD.

 Where do I submit my application?

-Completed applications should be submitted, with all supporting documentation and Training Programme Director approval, to Sara Bower in the Programme Support Team.
+Completed applications should be submitted, with all supporting documentation, and your TPD's signature, to Jody Massey in the Programme Support Team.

 How do I resign from the training programme?